9/4/2017 0 Comments

 Our bodies, or health in general, remind me a lot of these gorgeous flower beds.
 We often think we can pull our weeds (problems), brush our hands on our pants, and say, "Phew!
 That was hard work, but job well done!"
-Or, we can try to plant all kinds of great plants and flowers (good intentions, new ideas), but then wonder why they won't grow (stay consistent, or produce the outcome we desire).
+Or, we can try to plant all kinds of great plants and flowers (good intentions, & new ideas), but then wonder why they won't grow (lack of consistency or unrealistic expectations).
 We desire a beautiful garden, but we can't quite figure out how to have a green thumb or how to avoid killing our plants.
 We use all kinds of gadgets and tools (massage, supplements, energy healing, or any number of health care practices) but can't seem to keep our gardens free from weeds coming back.

 The main reason for this fruit-less gardening is not because we aren't diligent or hard working gardeners.
-The clients I have worked on over the past 18 years, along with working on myself, has proven time and time again that taking responsibility for the state of the garden (our health, bodies, etc.) is the key to our success.
+The clients I have worked on over the past 18 years, along with working on myself, has proven time and time again that we are definitely hard working gardeners.
+But, taking full responsibility for the state of the garden (our health, bodies, etc.) and having realistic expectations are the keys to our success.
 But, it also requires looking at how we utilize all these wonderful healing modalities, and apply them in a "garden" that is ready for change.

 There is a reason we have the issues we have.
 They range from genetics, to lifestyle, how we treat others, and so much more.
 There are basic healing qualities that apply to all human beings.
 Some of those include: forgiveness, patience, gratitude, listening to our bodies, humility, faith, repentance (or making restitution for wrong doings), and more.
 These basic healing qualities are the most effective, and create permanent results, yet we often ignore them when we set out to "plant our garden."